RADKick/jskick/README.md

 # kick

+Kick is a very small javascript binding library, inspired by rivets, tinybind,  vue and knockout.js Original Size: 23 KB
+GZIP Size(compressed): 7.5 KB

-kick.js is a variation of Rivets.js and tinybind, a lightweight data binding and templating system that facilitates building data-driven views.
+jskick or kick is a variation of Rivets.js and tinybind, a lightweight data binding and templating system that facilitates building data-driven views.
 Inspired by many libraries like angular, react, angular-lite and vuejs.
 It is agnostic about every aspect of a front-end MV(C|VM|P) stack, making it easy to introduce it into your current workflow or to use it as part of your own custom front-end stack comprised of other libraries.

 If you like short syntax, and symbols for binding html then you will love it.